Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 "SNIPERS"

-You can throw the ball from anywhere.
+You can throw the ball from any point.

 "Don't drop the ball"

-"Throw and Catch"!
+"Throw and catch"!